LAWYERS TO ASSIST IN CALIFORNIA PROBATE CASES

-One of our experienced probate attorneys in Palm Desert at Bochnewich Law Offices is happy to review your assets and help you create a plan that works for you.
+One of our experienced Palm Desert probate lawyers at Bochnewich Law Offices is happy to review your assets and help you create a plan that works for you.
 Whether you want to avoid probate completely or just keep some assets out of court, we have solutions to meet your needs.

 What Is Probate Court?

 Probate refers to the legal process for distributing the assets of a deceased person.
 Here are some of the many tasks tackled at this time in a Palm Desert probate court:

 - Determining the legitimacy of a will, if one exists

 - Estimating the worth of the entire estate

 - Determining who the named beneficiaries in the will are

 - Determining who the heirs are when there is no will